PyChina/weekly/content/Issue/issue-21.md

 - [Octogit 0.3.2 Released](https://github.com/myusuf3/octogit) (github.com)

-Octogit is a really great project by Pycoder’s very own Mahdi.
+Octogit is a really great project by Pycoder's very own Mahdi.
 It allows you to interact with Github from the command line.
 This release boasts speed improvements and tons of bug fixes.
 Definitely worth a look for you CLI junkies.

 - [iPython 0.13 Released](http://ipython.org/ipython-doc/rel-0.13/whatsnew/version0.13.html) (ipython.org)